 The first type of inspection is an individual inspection.
-This inspection is more thorough and is intended to occur in areas with high and moderate priority Targets, as determined in table 6.1.
-For an individual inspection, trained personnel will attempt to assess trees that are within striking distance to high and moderate priority Targets.
+This inspection is more thorough and is intended to occur in areas with high and moderate priority Targets, as determined in table 5.1.
+An individual inspection assesses every tree individually that is within striking distance to the Targets mentioned above.
+These inspections should occur before any hazard tree mitigation projects begins.

 The second kind of inspection is a walkthrough or windshield inspection.
-This inspection is less thorough and may occur in Target Areas with a low Hazard Potential Rating as identified in Table 6.1.
+This inspection is less thorough and may occur in Target Areas with a low Hazard Potential Rating as identified in Table 5.1.
 A walkthrough or windshield inspection is a visual inspection where the inspector walks or drives the trail, path, or road, noting any visual Defects encountered.
-This type of inspection does not assess every single tree but looks for obvious Defects visible from a distance.

-For any tree not identified as a Heritage Tree, trained DEEP personnel can assess the Defect on the tree.
+This type of inspection does not assess every single tree but looks for obvious Defects.
+The inspection may occur as resources allow.
+For any tree not identified as a Heritage Tree, trained DEEP personnel can assess the defect on the tree.
 DEEP personnel will be trained on identifying Defects associated with Hazard Trees.
 Some of these Defects include cracks, dead trees, and branch decay.
 Facility supervisors will determine corrective actions for Hazard Trees that are not Heritage Trees.

-Trained DEEP personnel will determine the Hazard Potential Rating using Table 6.1.
-There are three classifications of Hazard Potential Rating: high, moderate, and low.
+Trained DEEP personnel will determine the Hazard Potential Rating using Table 5.1.
+There are three classifications of Hazard Potential Rating: High, moderate, and low.
 These classifications are based on the Target.